Chapter 8 File Compression

 8.1.2 Extract

-Let us extract files from release_names.tar
+Let us extract files from release_names.tar using the x option in addition to vf.

 tar -xvf release_names.tar